About Japanese Spitz

 Common Health Problems

 These little dogs are full of energy and can be very active.
 This being the case, you need to take your Japanese Spitz for a long walk on a daily basis.
 Anywhere from 30 to 60 minutes of daily exercise will be mandatory.
 They will love to go to dog parks for some furry friendly time or run around and fetch in a securely fenced backyard.
 Needless to say, their activity needs make Japanese Spitz is a lovely choice for a family living in a home with a yard.
+Just make sure that everything is fenced-in and as safe as possible.
+You wouldn’t want your curious doggo eloping on a dangerous quest!

 As long as your dog gets enough exercise, however, he will be perfectly happy living in an apartment or a house with limited outdoor space.
 It’s the willingness of the owner to provide exercise that counts- not enough space for them to be active on their own.
+Just make a great daily routine and all will be well.
+A daily walk to the park or around the block will benefit both you and your dog – this light exercise will work to make both pet and owner happy and healthy.

 These little dogs crave human affection and will do anything they can to be included in family activities.